Composer0/Keeper-App/README.md

 # Keeper-App
-Keeper App Project focuses on the developer's ability to use and incorporate Reach and Sass
+Keeper App Project focuses on my ability to use and incorporate Reach and Sass